hci-lab-um/heuristics-for-test-tool-design/How-to-use-the-heuristics.md

 NB: you might want to time box how long you spend on each theme, explore them, and then decide whether to allow more time to work more deeply on discovery activities.
 One person who [used a cut-down version of the heuristics as a simple checklist for part of a workshop](https://huddle.eurostarsoftwaretesting.com/ladybug-open-source-project-kick-off/) said *"They just help you talk about things."* You can keep it as simple as that!

+**When you start to use the heuristics you might want to adopt them as an agenda for a planning meeting, or as a checklist to aid fast insights, to help you decide which heuristics you want to use for a deep dive.
+Timebox that activity. **

 Generally, you would start with answering the question "Why do we need this tool?" then move on to consider the group of "Who?" questions, and finally look at the Context questions.
 However, information you find out from the "Who?" and "Context?" questions mean you may need to revisit "Why?", because different stakeholders you identify may have different goals in different contexts.
 You need to iterate between "Why?" and "Who?".
 The flowchart summarises this.
 ![Flowchart showing the "Why?" question is followed by the "Who?" questions and then the "Context?" questions, with loopbacks to the "Why?" question.][flow2](h-flow2.jpg)